 As a beekeeper I have long noticed how bees are attracted to the tree from sunup to sundown for about 4 weeks each summer.
 I estimated between 2 and 3 thousand bees in the tree all day long.
 The interesting thing about the tree is where I'm fairly certain it gets its common name.
 At the end of the 4-week nectar flow the flower petals start falling off.
 It is an amazing and surreal thing to stand under the tree in the middle of a gentle golden snowfall of tiny petals, each slowly falling to carpet the ground in yellow.
 One of my favorite trees!

-to me as, the first one seems to be OK and the second one is doubtful
+to me as, the first one seems to be OK and the last one is slightly doubtful